ibraheem4/ibraheem4.github.io/_posts/2016-01-15-casinos-and-card-rooms.md

 modified: 	2016-01-15T00:00:00-07:00
 comments: 	false
 ---
-I wanted to share some of my favorite places to play and win!
+I wanted to share some of my favorite places to play casino games!

 Blackjack
 -------------